 The main attraction in Granada is the Alhambra Palace.
 This former palace and fortress is the finest monument of Islamic architecture in Spain and the oldest Muslim palace in the world.
 You absolutely MUST pre-book tickets because they sell often sell out days in advance and there are no same-day ticket sales at the ticket office.
 You can also book a guided tour if all the normal tickets are booked for your travel times.

 Escape Seville’s heat in the ancient port city of Cadiz.
 But the city is famous for more than just the beach — it is actually the oldest continuously inhabited city in Western Europe.
 This little romantic city with its more than 100 watchtowers could easily entertain you for a few days but it still makes a nice day trip.

-Located about 30-minutes from Seville via car or bus (but no train), Carmona is a small ancient city that that can easily be seen in a day.
+Located about 30 minutes from Seville via car or bus (but no train), Carmona is a small ancient city that can easily be seen in a day.
 If you can, try sticking around until nightfall to see the city illuminated.
 You’ll love the mountain views from the top of the Alcázar del Rey Don Pedro as well as simply strolling through the city’s narrow, cobblestone streets.

 Jerez de la Frontera

 Around an hour south of Seville is the beautiful town of Jerez.
 We recommend booking your train tickets in advance (which cost around €20 each way) since this is a popular route from Seville — check ticket prices and train times at Omio or Trainline.

 While the sights in Córdoba and Granada are more impressive, Jerez is still beautiful with its own Alcázar, Cathedral, and fewer crowds.
 It is also famous for its sherry and its equestrian history.